dimanikulin/fva/FVADocMD/WhatILearnedAsAppArchitect.md

 At some point, I realized that I needed a better way to manage the various IDEs, UI and command line tools, libraries, and languages that I use.

 ### Tools and libraries
-All the tools and libraries I used for development I put in the form of a [table](https://github.com/dimanikulin/fva#dependencies) with the following columns:
+I compiled a list of all the tools and libraries that I used for development and presented them in a table on the project's GitHub [page](https://github.com/dimanikulin/fva#dependencies).
+The table includes the following columns:
-- **Name** to designate name;
+- **Name** the name of the tool/library,
-- **Purpose** to set up a purpose of a tool/library;
+- **Purpose**: its intended purpose,
-- **Version** to name the version;
+- **Version**: the version I used,
-- **License** to say what license is a tool/library under;
+- **License**: the license it is distributed under,
-- **Environment** to say what environment we can run that tool/library on;
-- **Comment** just to add additional comment.
+- **Environment**: the platform on which it can be run,
+- and **Comment**: any additional information I wanted to provide.

-Initially, it was a much longer list of tools/libraries, but they got outdated and were moved into a separate [table](https://github.com/dimanikulin/fva/blob/master/DependenciesOld.md) with the same format.
+Initially, the list was much longer, but as some of the tools/libraries became outdated, I moved them to a separate table using the same format.
+You can find the old dependencies list [here](https://github.com/dimanikulin/fva/blob/master/DependenciesOld.md).

 ### Languages
 I just used plain text to describe [programmimng languages](https://github.com/dimanikulin/fva#programming-languages) the FVA Software uses.